dvjoness/capistrano3-multiyaml/README.md

 ## Installation

 1. Install the **capistrano3-multiyaml** gem using RubyGems, Bundler, or your preferred system.
+2. Modify your `Gemfile`.

+        gem 'capistrano3-multiyaml', require: false

-2. Modify your `Capfile` or `deploy.rb` to set a few variables and include the gem:
+3. Modify your `Capfile` or `deploy.rb` to set a few variables and include the gem:

         set :multiyaml_stages, "config/stages.yml"`
         require 'capistrano3-multiyaml'